-First, read up on STD’s to make sure you have the facts.
-Learning about STD’s will help you avoid common myths and misconceptions that could derail your conversation.
-Make sure you view information from reliable websites like the Centers for Disease Control and Prevention (CDC).
+First, read up on STDs to make sure you have the facts.
+Learning about STDs will help you avoid common myths and misconceptions that could derail your conversation.
+Learn more about reproductive health, preventing HIV and sexually transmitted infections, and family planning.
+View valuable information from reliable websites like the Centers for Disease Control and Prevention (CDC).

 #2 Choose The Right Setting